GoldsteinE/gh-blog/frameworking/README.md

 * **The speakers**: they’re okay.
 It’s not MacBook, but it’s not awful.
 Linux compatibility mode in UEFI + [easyeffects setup from Arch Wiki][easyeffects] makes it a lot better.
+  Sometimes they don’t instantly initialize and there’re weird effects when audio starts playing, not sure if it’s hardware or software issue.

   [easyeffects]: https://wiki.archlinux.org/title/Framework_Laptop_16#Easy_Effects